KateMcGuane/static-website/README.md

 The colour scheme of the website illustrates variety and fun through the colour palette.
 100s of Thousands were the inspiration for this palette of choice.

-This palette reflects the hero image that is features across each webpage.
+This palette reflects the hero image that features across each webpage.
 Many of the colours were extracted from this image and are accented throughout the website.

 ![Hobby Website Colour Palette](docs/sprinkles-23.png)